Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     f.
 Commit changes to your feature branch and create a pull request.

     g.
 Wait for deployment to succeed and merge pull request to **main** branch. **Feature** branch can be deleted after the successful merge.

-After a successful deployment, a VWAN and Firewall Policy resources will be created in your Azure subscription:
+    h.
+In this section we deployed the DINE policy for a VWAN resource.
+This policy ensures that the VWAN and firewall policies are deployed in a compliant way.
+The platform will evaluate compliance state.
+This will take some time (from minutes up to multiple hours) once the compliance state is evaluated you can remediate out of compliance resources via portal or follow [this instruction](./troubleshooting.md#Deploy-resource-specified-in-DINE-policies) to kickstart the process.

+    Once the policy is remediated the following resources should be deployed:

     ![_Figure_](./media/wt-3.3-4.png)